Treatments for Back Pain You Should Try at Home

 - Rest and stop doing strenuous activities for a few days to allow the swelling in this area to go down which will reduce the pain sooner.

-- It is recommended to use a cold compress the first few days, and then apply a hot one, which helps with muscle spasms caused by pain.
+- We recommended to use a cold compress the first few days.
+Then apply a hot one, this helps with muscle spasms from pain.

-- Some analgesics can be taken especially during the first few days, while the muscles go back to normal.
-These need to be prescribed by a doctor and remember that it is not beneficial to your health to self-medicate.
+- You can take some analgesics during the first days, while the muscles go back to normal.
+Ask your doctor for these we do not advise to self-medicate.

 - Lay in a fetal position with a pillow between your legs.
 If you like to sleep on your back, you can put a pillow under your knees to keep the legs in a position that lowers the pressure on the back.

-- After resting for a few days, you can start doing physical activity again, since it is not recommended to stay sedentary for a long time.
+- After resting for few days, you can restart physical activity.
+In fact, we recommend being sedentary for a long time.
 You should only do light activity, trying to avoid lifting heavy objects and moving quickly within three weeks of the first appearance of symptoms.

 - If lumbar pain doesn’t go away with exercise and analgesics, it will be necessary to see a physical therapist, who can recommend some stretching exercises that are effective for reducing pain and preventing future injuries.

 - The best way to keep this condition under control is through regular exercise and good posture.
-When seated for long periods of time, you should choose a chair with a back, so that your back is completely supported.
+When seated for long periods of time, you should choose a chair with a back, so that your back has support.
 This is the best way to prevent episodes of lumbago.

 - You should avoid gaining weight, which can be done by eating a healthy diet based primarily on fruits and vegetables.

-- A very effective home remedy is a gentle massage using a few drops of essential oils mixed with a spoonful of almond oil.
+- One of the treatments for back pain is a gentle massage using a few drops of essential oils mixed with a spoonful of almond oil.
 Massage in the direction of the muscle for five minutes, and repeat three times daily.

-- Boil three spoonfuls of verbena in a cup of water, wet a rag with this mixture, and place on the affected area with the hottest water you can tolerate without burning yourself.
-This treatment can be repeated several times a day.
+- Boil three spoonfuls of verbena in a cup of water, wet a rag with this mixture.
+Then place on the area with the hottest water you can tolerate without burning yourself.
+You can repeat this treatment several times a day.

 - Add ten to fifteen drops of tea tree oil to a tub of water, and soak for at least twenty minutes.

-- Cook three spoonfuls of linseed oil with one spoonful of mustard, boil and put compresses on the affected area every night until there is improvement.
+- Cook three spoonfuls of linseed oil with one spoonful of mustard.
+Then boil and put compresses on the area every night until you see improvement.